vbaconnet-ledger/developer-portal/_docs/non-dapp/introduction.md

 ## Context

-In this article, we will guide you through the process of developing your non-DApp and integrating it to the Ledger Live ecosystem.
+In this section, we will guide you through the process of developing your non-DApp and integrating it to the Ledger Live ecosystem.
 By having your application supported in Ledger Live, you offer security, ease and accessibility to millions of users.

 ## What is a non-DApp?